Filmora

 1. Definition

-2. The Visual Characteristics of Match Cut
+2. Core Characteristics of a Match Cut

 1. Genre-Specific Applications for Match Cut